jhumigas/cosmic-python-project/README.md

 ```

 This will spin up dev environment in docker, and run locally a fast api, that connects to docker.
-We run the `make all` command prior to start the FastAPI in development mode to have some test data to work with.
 Head to `http://127.0.0.1:8000/docs` for the swagger documentation, and perform some tests.

 You can stop the dev env with